 - Resistance is upgradable except in PR1000.

-- Spiraflex incorporates a linear strength curve in it’s the structure for generating smooth resistance.
+- Spiraflex incorporates a linear strength curve in its structure for generating smooth resistance.

 - It’s an advanced approach allowing users to perform 100+ kinds of exercises.